 Disabled Parking in the City of Seattle

-Based on Washington State law, the City of Seattle allows on-street parking at no cost to holders of disabled parking permits (placards, license plates, and tabs).
+Based on Washington State law, the City of Seattle allows on-street parking at no cost to holders of disabled parking permits (placards, license plates, and tabs), including legal permits issued by other US states or Canadian provinces.
+Free parking in private parking facilities or garages, even City-owned, is not provided under state law and these facilities generally charge all users for parking.
+Check facility signage for details.

 To apply for or renew your permit, please visit the Washington State Department of Licensing’s website at www.dol.wa.gov/vehicleregistration/parking.html or call (360) 902-3770 or TTY (360) 664-0116.

 The City of Seattle does not issue disabled parking permits but does regulate how permits can be used, detailed in the table below.
-These rules apply to vehicles with valid disabled parking permits, including those issued out of state.
+These rules apply to vehicles with valid disabled parking permits.

 Addressing abuse of disabled parking placards